The sensation of a plane taking off is one of my favourite things in the world.

 There's a whole lotta nothing out here. 😮🌞✈️🇦🇺 #australia #outback #northernterritories #desert #landscape #plane #flight #travel #uluru #ayersrock #camping #adventure #australiatravel #oztravel #traveling #traveler #instatravel #travelgram #travelstoke #wanderlust #explore #seetheworld #travelblog #travelblogger #travelphoto #travelpic

 We arrived at tiny Ayers Rock airport and as soon as we stepped off the plane there it was – Uluru squatting on the horizon – a heavy, silent shape that drew our eyes like a magnet.
+We had arrived in the Red Centre Australia.
 I could already feel that there was something special about this place.

 Ashleigh, our tour guide, picked us up at the airport.
 Bubbly, blonde and full of energy, she set the tone on a high note by blasting “Send Me On My Way” by Rusted Root as we rumbled out of the car park and onto a long, straight, dusty road.